 A Bit of Reading (other than Harry Potter)

 Spreading a whole book over a few weeks or months is a good call if the book in question is a very entertaining one.
 Obviously the JK Rowling series is going to be close to the top of everyone’s list (with Lord of the Rings coming in a close second, although you might have to do a bit of off-key singing with that one).

 The thing to keep in mind is just what the sort of stories your kids are interested in.
 Now, some of that might be influenced by what they are watching on television, and it should come as no surprise that if they like the movie or series, they’ll enjoy the books as well.
 Examples could be ‘His Dark Materials’, or even ‘The Hunger Games’ (although this one can be considered more of ‘young adult’).

 The Wide Virtual World of Video Games

 This section is separate from streaming because video games can ask so much more of a person playing it.
-Yes, your kids might look kind of the same as they do both activities sitting on the couch with their eyes glued to the screen with their jaw hanging open, but whether they have a controller in their hand or are tapping away on a tablet, this level of interactivity is nothing to scoff at.
+Yes, your kids might look kind of the same as they do both activities sitting on the couch with their eyes glued to the screen with their jaw hanging open, but their attention is focussing on lots of diffferent rules as well as visual and audio cues for them to adapt to as they play.

 Video games have been around long enough that it is something that you most likely have played for at least a bit of your life (or are at least aware of).
 A great way to bond with your child is to maybe introduce them to some games that you played when you were younger (which might be Mario, Sonic, Zelda, or other popular family-friendly series).